 - Click on the start menu and select settings,

-- Go to Update & security than windows update,
+- Go to Update & Security then Windows Update,

 - Here on the right-hand side click the Advanced options button.